brianbaophan/roman-numeral-api/README.md

 ### Running Locally

-After cloning repo, change directory into location where repo was cloned and then run the following command:
+In order to run locally you will need to install [Node.js](https://nodejs.org/en/) and then install all the npm packages with the following command:

+    npm install

+After installing all the required packages, run the following command to run the app locally:

     npm run start

 To run app in development mode: